machine-solution/heuristic_search_any_angle/README.md

     - regular 2^k A\* with euclidian and $h_{2^k}$ heuristics;
     - canonical 2^k A\* with euclidian and $h_{2^k}$ heuristics;
 - Theta
-    - variation 1
+    - Basic Theta
-    - variation 2
+    - Lazy Theta
+    - Theta Angle Propagation
 - Anya

 ## Demo